Homer: [fiddling with Cyrillic gear display] What country is this car from?

 - The same exchange occurs in the original light novel; Lina justifies herself to Gourry, saying that the extreme paranoia with which the buyer conducted himself (refusing to even specify which item he wanted to purchase until he was actually handing her the money) piqued her curiosity, so she deliberately named outrageous prices so that the buyer would buzz off long enough that she could have a closer look to find out what was so damn important about three valuable, but otherwise unremarkable, tchotchkes.
 Not that she would have complained if the buyer had actually ponied up...

-- The Magikarp Salesman that often appears in Pokémon also acted as such, often tricking Team Rocket with useless things.
-A notable example was in James' first meeting with the salesman, where he tricked James into buying a Magikarp by making him think that it was essentially a Hand of Midas.
-James seemed to wise up and be very suspicious of any new encounters with him, although Jessie's a different story.
+- Pokémon: The Magikarp Salesman from the show's early seasons routinely tricks Team Rocket into buying useless things.
+A notable example is in James' first meeting with him, where he tricks James into buying a Magikarp by making him think that it's essentially a Hand of Midas.
+James seems to wise up and is suspicious in later encounters with him, although Jessie's a different story.